r44v/MonsterGame/README.md

 # MonsterGame

-This repo server as an test project for making a pixel based game with pyxel.
+This repo serves as an test project for making a pixel based game with pyxel.

 to start the game install `pyxel`